Avinash-grit/Avinash-grit/README.md

 - ⚡ Fun fact: ...
 -->
 # 👋 Hi there, I'm Avinash Kumar.
-#### A Lead NLP data scientist at ford, solving impactful industry problems using NLP  and Genrative AI.
+#### A NLP/GenAi Data Sciene Deputy Manager at ford, solving impactful industry problems using NLP  and Genrative AI.
 #
 👨 **I am ...**

-•	An accomplished data science professional with 10 years of industry experience with Ford Motors and JP Morgan.
+•	An accomplished data science professional with 10+ years of industry experience with Ford Motors and JP Morgan.

 •	Leading the use cases w.r.t NLP and Genrative Ai to develop and implement expected business solution.